 The costs of going into isolation are often exaggerated, and there are ways to help you meet these costs.
 Here are some ways to help you take the sting out of the costs of isolation:

-- When you are instructed to Test and Trace by the NHS, you may be entitled to a £500 grant.
+- When you are instructed to Test and Trace by the NHS, you are entitled to a £500 grant.

-- For employees, you should also qualify for Statutory Sick Pay when in isolation.
+- For employees, you will also qualify for Statutory Sick Pay when in isolation.

 - Universal Credits are available for the self-employed or low-income earners.